 Color is something that we can all differentiate between.
 Most of us have little problem differentiating between red and blue, or even between red and pink.
 Color is also something that's been part of our lives, and part of our education system.
-Most of us learned about color before we learned the alphabet -- yet as the process of growing up occurred, many of us forgot what a joy color can be!
+Most of us learned about color before we learned the alphabet.
+Yet, as we grew, many of us forgot what a joy color can be!

-To accommodate the different ways in which colors mix and form different colors, and also for several other reasons – we use different color models to identify colors.
+To accommodate the different ways in which colors mix and form different colors, and also for several other reasons, there are different color models, which identify colors.
 There are several color models, as explained below:

 - CMYK: The one closest in theory to our human perception is the CMYK color model that uses four base colors: Cyan (C), Magenta (M), Yellow (Y), and Black (K).
 This color model is mainly used by the print industry for brochures, posters, and other printing needs.